mdlacasse/Owl/CONTRIBUTING.md

 uv run pytest -v --cov=owlplanner
 ```

+Use a small, explicit worker count rather than `-n auto`.
+The suite is
+memory-bound, so the speedup saturates early: on a Windows/Intel laptop the run
+goes from 29m22s serial to 6m20s at `-n 2`, while `-n 4` only reaches 5m18s.
+Past
+that it stops being a trade-off — `-n auto` sizes itself on *logical* processors
+and has been observed killing xdist workers on Windows with
+`Windows fatal exception: access violation`.

 ### Testing against specific solvers

 The default solver is HiGHS.
 To run the suite against a specific solver, set